 Companies House: Guidance notes on the basics of setting up a company, and ongoing compliance requirements.

 Start-up Loans: A Government backed scheme to provide low cost unsecured loans and mentoring to entrepreneurs of all ages.
 (This is administered by BCRS in the Black Country).

-Black Country Reinvestment Society (BCRS): Provides loans (usually on a secured basis) from £10k - £100k to businesses who have been unable to obtain loans from traditional sources.
+BCRS Business Loans : Provides loans (usually on a secured basis) from £10k - £150k to businesses who have been unable to obtain loans from traditional sources.

 Select Business Finance: An independent adviser on all types of commercial finance (particularly factoring and invoice discounting) to businesses in the West Midlands, Shropshire and beyond.